Information on Speedway minbikes and their history is pretty scarce.

 drilled/tapped with 3/8-24 threads on both sides.
 This rod should

 spin inside the swing arm tube!
-Usually it's rusted in place, and will need to pressed out.
+Usually it's rusted in place, and will need to pressed or drilled out.

 It the rod does not press out easily, STOP.
 It is easy to distort the swingarm if you